List of Manchester City F.C. players

-Richard Dunne played for the club for nine years between 2000–2009, making 352 appearances and scoring 8 goals.
+Richard Dunne played for the club for nine years between 2000 and 2009, making 352 appearances and scoring 8 goals.
 He won the Player of the Year award four times, the club record, since equalled by Kevin De Bruyne, and is currently a coach in the club's Academy.

 Niall Quinn made 244 appearances for the club between 1990 and 1996, scoring a total of 77 goals.
 He was voted Player of the Year in 1991 and is an inductee of both the National Hall of Fame and the club's own Hall of Fame.

 Manchester City Football Club, then known as Ardwick, first entered the Football League in the 1892–93 season.
 Since that time the club's first team has competed in numerous nationally and internationally organised competitions, and all players who have played in 100 or more such matches are listed below, which encompasses all players who have been inducted into the Manchester City Hall of Fame.
 Also included are all winners of the Player of the Year award, which has been awarded annually since 1967 by the Manchester City Official Supporters Club based on a ballot of the supporters.

 Alan Oakes holds the record for Manchester City league appearances, having played 565 matches between 1959 and 1976.
 If all senior competitions are included, Oakes has 680.